George Ball (diplomat)

 George Wildman Ball (December 21, 1909 – May 26, 1994) was an American diplomat and banker.
-He served in the management of the US State Department from 1961 to 1966 and is remembered most as the only major dissenter against the escalation of the Vietnam War.
-He refused to publicize his doubts, which were based on calculations that South Vietnam was doomed.
-He also helped determine American policy regarding trade expansion, Congo, the Multilateral Force, de Gaulle's France, Israel and the rest of the Middle East, and the Iranian Revolution.
+He served in the management of the US State Department from 1961 to 1966 and is remembered by most as the only cabinet member of Presidents John F. Kennedy and Lyndon B. Johnson who was a major dissenter against the escalation of the Vietnam War.
+Ball advised against deploying U.S. combat forces, as he believed it would lead the United States into an unwinnable war and result in a prolonged conflict.
+Instead, he argued that the United States should prioritize allocating its resources to Europe rather than engaging in expensive military ventures.
+However, he refused to publicize his doubts.

+He helped determine American policy regarding trade expansion, Congo, the Multilateral Force, de Gaulle's France, Israel and the rest of the Middle East, and the Iranian Revolution.

-Early life
+Early life and education

 Ball was born in Des Moines, Iowa.
-He lived in Evanston, Illinois and graduated from Evanston Township High School and Northwestern University with a B.S. and a Juris Doctor (JD).
+He lived in Evanston, Illinois, and graduated from Evanston Township High School and Northwestern University with a Bachelor of Science (BS) and a Juris Doctor (JD).
 Ball joined a Chicago law firm in which Adlai Stevenson II was one of the partners, and became a protégé of Stevenson.

 Early career

 During 1942, he became an official of the Lend Lease program.
 During 1944 and 1945, he was director of the Strategic Bombing Survey in London.

+In 1945, together with John Kenneth Galbraith, Ball interrogated Albert Speer, who was the economics minister in the short lived Flensburg Government.
+Their notes from the interrogation were used in many histories of the 3rd Reich.
+When Ball and Galbraith visited Albert Speer after his arrest, Speer asked Ball to be his lawyer for the upcoming Nuremberg trials.
+Ball declined.

 During 1945, Ball began collaboration with Jean Monnet and the French government in its economic recovery in its negotiations regarding the Marshall Plan.
 In 1946, Ball co-founded the law firm of Cleary, Gottlieb, Steen & Hamilton, along with Henry J. Friendly, later the chief judge of the Second Circuit Court of Appeals.
 During 1950 he helped draft the Schuman Plan and the European Coal and Steel Community Treaty.

 Ball had a major role in Stevenson's presidential campaign during 1952.
 He was the liaison between Stevenson and President Truman and helped publicize Stevenson's opinions in major magazine articles.
 He was also the executive director of the Volunteers For Stevenson, concerned mainly with enlisting independent and Republican voters.
 He was also a speechwriter in the Stevenson campaign.
 Ball likewise had a major role in Stevenson's 1956 presidential campaign and unsuccessful 1960 bid to gain the Democratic nomination.